heliomar-pena/i18n-populator/docs/development.md

 ## Requirements

-It's recommended used the version of node that is on the [.nvmrc](../.nvmrc) file, if you are using nvm would be enough if you switch to that version before installing dependencies.
+It's recommended used the version of node that is on the [.nvmrc](../.nvmrc) file, if you are using nvm would be enough if you switch to that version before installing dependencies, if you are not familiar with NVM, please check the version mentioned in the [.nvmrc](../.nvmrc) and download that from the [official NodeJS page](https://nodejs.org/en).

+### NVM

 ```sh
 nvm use && npm i